ziapeltagames/lavender-hack/docs/CORE.md

 ## General Tests

 Sometimes a test is called for that does not use any ability score modifier.
 This is referred to as a **general test**.
 Frequently this is done by the gamemaster, with the results being interpreted based on the degree of success or failure for the roll.
-Events in the dungeon and wilderness are the most common example of this sort of test.
+Events in the dungeon and wilderness are an example of this sort of test.

-## Specific Tests
+## Saves

+**Saves** are tests which are reactive.
+They work the same way as other tests, but they tend to be driven be the gamemaster or as a consequence of some action taken by the player.
+For instance, if a poisonous beast bites a character, they may have to make a save using their Constitution.
+As usual, an 8+ is successful.
+Degrees of success and failure may be used to further distinguish results as normal for tests.

+# Moves

 Some tests have specific fictional situations and results under which they can occur.
-If there is an applicable specific test, use that instead of the general test framework.
-For example, the following test is used when a character is fighting with a hand weapon in combat.
+These sorts of tests are called **moves**.
+If there is an applicable move, use that instead of the general test framework.
+For example, the following move is used when a character is fighting with a hand weapon in combat.
 Don't worry about what the results in this example mean for now.

-The important thing to understand is that specific tests typically have choices or results for each degree of success and failure.
+The important thing to understand is that moves typically have choices or results for each degree of success and failure.
 Sometimes these are further choices for a player to make.
-Specific tests also describe when they should be used and what ability score to use as well, such as **test Str** or **make a Cha test**.
+Move also describe when they should be used and what ability score to use as well.
+This is described in the text using phrase like **test Str** or **make a Cha test**.

+## Example Melee Attack Move

 _When you're nearby an enemy in combat with a melee weapon in hand, test Str to make a **melee attack**._